Gabrieelgc2/MiniBank/README.md

 - Managers can view all loan requests and their respective statuses (PENDING, ACCEPTED, REJECTED).
 ### 7 Requirement – Manager: Accept or Reject Loan Applications (/emprestimos/{id}/status) - PATCH
 - Managers can modify the loan status to ACCEPTED or REJECTED.
-- If the loan is accepted, the amount must be reflected in the account of the user who requested it.
+- If the loan is accepted, the amount must be reflected in the account of the user who requested it. - **FALTA**
 ## Technology Stack
 - Backend: Spring Boot (Java)
 - Database: MySQL